Pronouns: she/her/hers

 In line with her interests in science writing and communication, in 2018 Bailey hosted the first Epi Writing Challenge on Twitter, modeled after the Rx Writing Challenge.
 Bailey also maintains a blog about productivity and graduate life and a statistical programming blog, EPICODE, aimed at providing useful tools for epidemiologist programmers.

-Bailey is the creator of the Study Smarter Method and author of the Study Smarter Method E-Book and associated study guides for the registered dietitian examination.
+Bailey is the creator of the Study Smarter Method by Veritense and author of the Study Smarter Method E-Book and associated study guides for the registered dietitian examination.

-In her spare time, Bailey enjoys creating handmade gifts for family and friends, managing her Etsy shop, and enjoying North Carolina weather with her rescue dog, Riley.
+In her spare time, Bailey enjoys creating handmade gifts for family and friends, managing her Etsy shop, and enjoying North Carolina weather with her rescue dog.

 In line with her interests in science writing and communication, in 2018 Bailey hosted the first Epi Writing Challenge on Twitter, modeled after the Rx Writing Challenge.
 Bailey also maintains a blog about productivity and graduate life and a statistical programming blog, EPICODE, aimed at providing useful tools for epidemiologist programmers.

-Bailey is the creator of the Study Smarter Method and author of the Study Smarter Method E-Book and associated study guides for the registered dietitian examination.
+Bailey is the creator of the Study Smarter Method by Veritense and author of the Study Smarter Method E-Book and associated study guides for the registered dietitian examination.

-In her spare time, Bailey enjoys creating handmade gifts for family and friends, managing her Etsy shop, and enjoying North Carolina weather with her rescue dog, Riley.
+In her spare time, Bailey enjoys creating handmade gifts for family and friends, managing her Etsy shop, and enjoying North Carolina weather with her rescue dog.

 Achieving Optimal Population Cardiovascular Health Requires an Interdisciplinary Team and a Learning Healthcare System: A Scientific Statement From the American Heart Association